Entrepreneurial Consultants in a Hybrid World – Our New Normal

 • Agile Conversations – A peer group with an executive coach that focuses on our executives and rising executives to learn develop stronger relationships and face new and challenging situations that require direct and sometimes fierce conversations with team members, fellow leaders, and clients

-• Listening Sessions and Brown Bags – Discussion forums and listening sessions that focus on special topics such as leadership opportunities, diversity and inclusion, innovation, and strategy to allow employees at any level to be part of important conversations and to generate and share new ideas
+• Listening Sessions and Brown Bags – Discussion forums and listening sessions that focus on special topics such as leadership opportunities, employee engagement, innovation, and strategy to allow employees at any level to be part of important conversations and to generate and share new ideas

 • Remote Watercoolers and Virtual Hallways – From set-aside time with executives for career advice, to informal group chats at an online watercooler, to our newest innovation of Virtual Hallways that allow people at all levels to meet others and exchange ideas